Phoenix Union High School Governing Board

 Stanford Prescott (Clerk) joined the Governing Board in January 2015, after running uncontested in 2014.
 He retained his seat in 2018 representing Ward 2 in the southwest portion of the District.
 The Academies at South Mountain and Bioscience high schools are in his ward.
 A graduate of Arizona State University with a Bachelor’s Degree in Sustainability and a Masters in Nonprofit Leadership and Management, he is the Community Engagement Coordinator for the International Rescue Committee.
 Prescott has been a community organizer, connecting community members to the government in order to make an equitable policy.
 He has worked for the Maricopa County Democratic Party and Center for Neighborhood Leadership, leading successful school budget overrides and turning out thousands of new voters.
 A Phoenix native, Prescott graduated from South Mountain High School where he excelled in Academic Decathlon.
 He became a Board Member to ensure that every student, regardless of background, has an equal opportunity to quality education.
 His term expires in 2022.

-Naketa Ross was elected to represent Ward 1 in November 2018 and begins her first term in 2019.
+Naketa Ross was elected to represent Ward 1 in November 2018 and began her first term in 2019, and was re-elected in 2022.
 Ross is a Certified Clinical Trauma Specialist and has been an advocate for marginalized youth and children aging out of the foster care system.
 She founded and is the executive director of a research-based trauma-informed program called ResilientMe to help youth build resiliency skills.
 Ross has been a member of the Department of Child Safety Prevention Advisory Collaborative.
 Ross is also an alumna of Valley Leadership and Leading for Change.
 She has a Bachelor’s in Psychology from Southern Illinois University-Carbondale.
 Ross has been an active member in the Laveen and South Phoenix Communities.
 She has a daughter attending school in the Phoenix Union District.
 Ward 1 includes Betty Fairfax, Cesar Chavez, and Carl Hayden High Schools.
 As a board member, she wants to make a difference in the lives of youth who are at risk of not living up to their full potential.
-Her term expires in 2022.
+Her term expires in 2026.

 Stephanie Parra became a Board Member in January 2015, after running unopposed for the Ward 3 seat.
-She won re-election in 2018.
-Her ward includes Camelback, North, Central High Schools, and Phoenix Coding Academy.
+She won re-election in 2018 and 2022.
+Her ward includes Camelback High School, Central High School, and Phoenix Coding Academy.
 Parra is the Executive Director of ALL in Education and aims to ensure that individuals from the communities most impacted by education inequities are the ones making decisions for ALL students.
 As one of the first in her family to attend college, Parra saw first-hand the importance of education and the wonders it can do to develop a child's life and holds a Bachelor of Science in Justice Studies, a Bachelor of Science in Psychology, and a Master of Education in Higher and Postsecondary Education from ASU.
 A first-generation American citizen, Parra was born and raised in Yuma, AZ, and is a product of Arizona public schools.
 She is passionate about ensuring every student in Arizona receives an excellent education and is adequately prepared to succeed in college, career, and life.
-Her term expires in 2022.
+Her term expires in 2026.

 Laura Pastor begins her third term in 2019, running unopposed in 2018 and 2014.
 She was elected to her first term in 2010, representing Ward 4 which includes Metro Tech, Bostrom, Franklin Police & Fire High Schools, Linda Abril Education Academy, and the Desiderata program.
 She served as the Governing Board Clerk from 2012 to 2015.
 Pastor is a City of Phoenix Councilwoman, serving District 4 since first elected in 2013.
 Pastor is the Community Liaison at Phoenix College, implementing and administering community relations activities.
 She has also been Director of Early College Programs at Phoenix College.
 And Director of Achieving a College Education Program (ACE) program at South Mountain Community College.
 Pastor graduated from ASU with a Bachelor’s in Education and taught junior high school for four years in the Roosevelt and Isaac School Districts.
 She received a Master’s in Public Administration in 2000 after being selected as one of 30 participants in the Baruch College’s School of Public Affairs (City University of New York) National Urban and Rural Fellowship.
 Her master’s practicum was with the Chicago Public Schools Board of Education.
 She also worked with the City of Chicago partnering the cities’ museums with public schools.
 Her term expires in 2022.